1812 to 1917

 The Spanish Influenza Pandemic

 While the allies battled an enemy in the fields and trenches of Europe in 1918, the entire world would have to engage and fight a seemingly invisible enemy that wasn't isolated to war combatants on the field of battle.
-The Spanish Influenza Pandemic of 1918 would tally a greater mortality rate than that of all who were felled during combat in WWI.
+The Spanish Influenza Pandemic of 1918 would tally a greater mortality rate than that of all who were killed during combat in WWI.
 No one is quite sure where exactly the Influenza originated, but once it began to spread there was no hiding from this silent and deadly disease.
 Over 20 million people, almost 5% of the world population, died as this disease spread with ruthless efficiency.
-43,000 U.S. servicemen, about half of those who died in Europe during the war, were felled by the influenza and not by a mortal enemy.
-In the U.S. alone, 28% of the population would become infected and nearly 675,000 would die as a result of the disease.
+43,000 U.S. soldiers, around half of those who died in Europe during the war, were killed by the influenza virus and not by a mortal enemy in combat.
+In the U.S. alone, over a quarter of the population would become infected and nearly 700,000 would die as a result of the disease.
 Conditions around the globe would mimic that of the Black Death Bubonic Plague in the 14th century.
 However, this strain of influenza would kill more people in one year than what the Bubonic Plague did in four total years.

 In Chillicothe and at Camp Sherman, the disease spread just as quickly as it did everywhere else.
 Thousands of residents and soldiers were infected in a very short time.
 Approximately 5,686 cases of influenza were documented among Camp Sherman soldiers in 1918.
 1,777 of them were unable to ward off the disease and died.
 Statewide in Ohio, hundreds of thousands of people became infected and tens of thousands died.
 During one week alone in the fall of 1918, 1,541 people were confirmed to have died throughout the state.